A CT scan produces a series of images that can detect many conditions that are not detectable with conventional x-rays.

 What to expect

-- Allergies: If you have a history of allergic reaction to X-ray dye (IV contrast), you should notify your doctor to arrange for pre-medication.
-Please inform the Technologist and/or Nurse prior to your exam.
+- Allergies: If you have a history of allergic reactions to X-ray dye (IV contrast), you should notify your doctor to arrange for pre-medication.
+Please also inform the technologist and/or nurse prior to your exam.

-- Duration: You should allow at least two to three hours for the appointment.
+- Duration: Please allow at least 2to 3 hours for the appointment.

 - Food: You may have a light meal up to two hours prior to your appointment.
-Nothing to eat or drink 2 hours prior.
+Do not eat or drink 2 hours prior to your appointment.

-- CT Enterography: Clear fluids only for 4 hours prior to examination.
-You will need to arrive 1 hour 15 minutes prior to your appointment time to drink contrast.
+- For CT Enterography: You should only consume clear fluids only for 4 hours prior to examination.
+You will need to arrive 1 hour 15 minutes prior to the scan to drink contrast.
 You will need to arrange for someone to take you home.
-You will need to stay in the department for at least 45 min after scan to be close to the bathroom
+You will need to stay in the department for at least 45 minutes after the scan to be close to the bathroom.

-CT-guided Biopsies and Procedures: Your referring Specialist Physician will provide you with instructions for your specific procedure.
-If you have not received the instructions from your Specialist Physician, please call us at 416-469-6580, extension 2310.
+For CT-guided biopsies and procedures, your referring specialist physician will provide you with instructions for your specific procedure.
+If you have not received the instructions from your specialist physician, please call us at 416-469-6580 extension 2310.